tysker/Datamatiker3Semester.io/react/reactabc.md

 **C**
 * **Components** = Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+* **constructor** = The constructor for a React component is called before it is mounted.
+When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
+Otherwise, this.props will be undefined in the constructor, which can lead to bugs.
+Constructor is the only place where you should assign this.state directly.
+In all other methods, you need to use this.setState() instead.
+It is used for mostly only two purpoes:
+1. Initializing local state by assigning an object to this.state.
+2. Binding event handler methods to an instance.

 **R**
 * **React**